seandavidreed/resume/resumes/__resume.md

 - Used modular design principles for maintainable and scalable code

 **<span style="float: left">Inventory Management System</span>**
-- Built and deployed a production-ready web application using Django and PostgreSQL
+- Built and deployed a production-ready web application using Python, Django, and PostgreSQL
 - Implemented full CRUD functionality for inventory tracking
 - Designed responsive UI with Bootstrap and custom CSS